Episodes have all been released

 Alright Friends!
 10 colleagues 10 years is a podcast series where I interview 10 of my colleagues from architecture school, 10 years after graduating.
 We all went to Texas A&M University received a degree from the College of Architecture, but ended up in drastically different places.
 This podcast is a celebration of what a non-traditional architecture degree offers for the skills it teaches.
 It’s 10 individual stories of navigating a career path.
 I hope you get inspiration from these stories and thanks for listening!

-The show is currently only available for download on this website and through itunes.
+The show is currently available for download on this website and through Apple Podcasts here and Stitcher here.
 Our hope is that podcast viewers will like what they hear and other platforms will be available to us in the future to share with a broader audience.
 With that in mind, please keep listening, liking and sending positive feedback!

 Schedule: (1) episode issued per week until all 11 episodes have been released.
 Episode issued for download on Friday at 9AM PST.